 The Daisy from Down Under

 Along with all its other attributes, the Swan River daisy has the appeal of hailing from Australia.

 Growing a packet of seeds is a fun way to feel connected to the land down under – and far less expensive than traveling there if you live on the other side of the world!

 Have you grown Swan River daisies?
 Share your experience in the comments section below.

 If you’re looking for more blue beauties, check out our article about Jacob’s ladder.

-And if daisies are your thing, try then some of these other varieties are worth taking a gander at:
+And if daisies are your thing, check out these guides for some other varieties that are worth taking a gander at: